 Also, a credit freeze won’t prevent other types of crimes, such as using your information to get medical care.

 If you decide against a freeze, you should place a fraud alert on your credit reports at all three bureaus, monitor your credit score and make sure to get your free annual credit reports from www.annualcreditreport.co

-Have you been looking for credit card online?
-If so, then there is no chance that you don’t know who NerdWallet are!
-They are definitely one of the leaders, not only in the credit card business, but also in the whole personal finance world.
+Have you been looking for a credit card online?
+If so, then there is no chance that you don’t know who NerdWallet is!
+They are definitely one of the credit card business leaders and the whole personal finance world.
 Founder & CEO: Mr. Tim Chen.
-Ms. Liz Weston is responsible for the answer that they provided for this roundup.
+Ms. Liz Weston is responsible for the answer they provided for this roundup.
 She is a Personal Finance Columnist at NerdWallet.
-As a CFP, speaker and author of several books about money, she can really help you with your finances.
+As a CFP, speaker, and author of several books about money, she can really help you with your finances.
 If you like this answer, visit: https://www.nerdwallet.com, or follow:

 The bad news is Equifax is a failed experiment.
 This is the third time they’ve been hacked and this one is one of the worst data breaches in history.
 Now they want you to sign up for their free monitoring.
 No, thanks.
 They collect your data without your permission, use it for their profit, and then don’t protect it.
 That’s simply awful.
 Here’s the good news: You can get good identity theft protection.
 Remember you don’t want to get just monitoring, you want someone who has a caseworker that takes over all the work and handles cleaning up the mess if someone uses this information to steal your identity to open up accounts.